nperra/ccs2021/ABSTRACTS.md

 A few oral talks will be presented in the “ignite” mode.
 Such talks should present a single, new, key idea of the problem at hand, rather than give complete and detailed results of a research project.
 Thus, the allocated time will be 4 minutes.
 No questions/answers will be allowed.
 Each ignite talk should have no more than 4 slides.
 All presentations should be loaded to the room laptop before the beginning of the session.
 Please see the support staff member of the room to assist you with the loading.

-# Important dates:

-- Deadline for abstract submission: TBA
-- Notification to authors: TBA
-- Dates of the Conference: 25-29 October 2021
-- Date of satellite meetings: TBA